BIOL B.A. additional notes:

 1) Students must earn a “C” or better in all major courses and course prerequisites.

 2) At least half of the required BIOL courses and electives for the B.A. degree (four of eight) must be completed in residence at UMBC.

 3) Students using BIOL 251 and BIOL 252 to fulfill Elective 1 must take BOTH classes.
 The Anatomy & Physiology sequence only counts once for BIOL residency.

 4) BIOL 442 , BIOL 495 , BIOL 497H , BIOL 499 , and Lab classes may NOT be used to fulfill Elective 2.
 The BIOL 4XX elective class must be taken at UMBC.

-8) Students who are BIOC (Biochemistry and Molecular Biology) majors who wish to also pursue a BIOL B.A. degree may use Core BIOL, CHEM, MATH and PHYS courses from the BIOC major towards the BIOL B.A. degree, but MUST take separate electives for the two degrees.
-Please note, the university requires students taking two different Bachelor's degrees (B.A. and B.S.) to take a total of 150 credits.
+9) Students who are BIOC (Biochemistry and Molecular Biology) majors who wish to also pursue a BIOL B.A. degree may use Core BIOL, CHEM, MATH and PHYS courses from the BIOC major towards the BIOL B.A. degree, but MUST take separate electives for the two degrees.

 NOTE: students who started at UMBC before 2010 may be pursuing an older version of the BIOL B.S., BIOL B.A. or BIOL minor degree program that had different requirements than those described here.
-A full description of these 'legacy' degree programs can be found on the Department's web site.
+For a full description of these ‘legacy’ degree programs, contact the Department of Biological Sciences.